react-static/react-static/docs/config.md

 ### `webpack`

-An optional function or array of functions to transform the default React-Static webpack config.
+An optional function or array of functions to transform the default React Static webpack config.
 Each function will receive the previous webpack config, and expect a modified or new config to be returned.
 You may also return a "falsey" or `undefined` value if you do not want to modify the config at all.

 **Function Signature**